Financial help from Mercy House in Rockingham and Harrisonburg.

 The poor and low income in the Harrisonburg Virginia area can get help from Mercy House.
+They only support the cities of Harrisonburg, Staunton, Augusta and Rockingham and Augusta counties.
 The charity does administer a number of programs in the community, but a particular focus is on assisting the homeless, very low income, and families facing imminent eviction.
 They operate numerous programs to tackle poverty and prevent or reverse homelessness.
 Some of the primary resources in the Harrisonburg and Rockingham County region are below.

 A shelter is on site for families.
 Guests also can access case management services and transitional housing.
 Case managers are also assisting homeless persons and families with rehousing assistance, including applying for security deposit or rental assistance.

 The charity is involved in providing temporary rent and cash assistance to people in financial crisis.
 Mercy House also provides for or arranges for other emergency needs.
 This can be dental care, prescription eyeglass lenses, medical care, driving lessons, job training through Massanutten Technical Center and Blue Ridge Community College, psychotherapy, GED preparatory classes and exams.
 While more limited, there may be free gasoline vouchers and maybe even has an occasional car.

 Grants that are for paying rent or that are part of Rehousing and Homeless Prevention are sometimes available to those that are behind on their housing obligations or that are homeless.
 The aid is for those who currently live in unsafe, uninhabitable environments or shelters.
 In addition, they may have limited cash assistance for paying back rent or for those that are faced with imminent eviction.
 Read more below.
 A formal screening process is in place, and dial (540) 271-1701.